Distance: 12.5 km

 Elevation change: 1116 metres

 Mt.
 Takanosu has long held a special affinity for those living in the Okutama area.
 During the Edo Period the mountain was off limits to low ranking citizens on account they might poach the local hawks which the nobility considered for themselves.
 On my descent from Mt.
 Kumotori last year, I opted to bypass Mt.
 Takanosu due to underestimating the effort required to walk the Ishione Ridge.
 While this hike has been spilt over a more leisurely two days (note that you will be climbing 1,100 metres on the first day) it can also be undertaken as a day outing provided an early start is made.

-Day 1: A Tough Ridge Climb to the Hawks Nest (6 km)
+Day 1: A Tough Ridge Climb to the Hawks Nest (5.8 km)

-Day 2: Roped off Trail Necessitates a Change of Plan (8 km)
+Day 2: Roped off Trail Necessitates a Change of Plan (6.7 km)

 The ridge actually turned out to be surprisingly scenic, especially where it passes through an area of larches near Mt.
 Kayanoki 榧ノ木山 (1,485 m).
 The first part has a fairly benign gradient and takes around one hour from the Ishione Ridge trail junction to reach Mt.
 Kurato 倉戸山 (1,189 m).
-The summit here has a beautiful grassy field making an excellent lunch spot.
+The summit here has a beautiful grassy field, making it an excellent lunch spot.
 The final descent to the Kuratoguchi bus stop 倉戸口バス停 starts out pretty steep and becomes more so progressively, so take extra care with your footing.
-Before you hit the road which snakes around to the bus stop look for a small shrine with decent views across Lake Okutama.
+Before you hit the road, which snakes around to the bus stop, look for a small shrine with decent views across Lake Okutama.
 Buses returning to Okutama Station are few and far between so best to confer with the Nishi Tokyo bus timetable in advance.